 Under our Corporate Philosophy, the HTS Group strives to promote integration of CSR and management through communication with our various stakeholders, with the aim of realizing a sustainable society.
 To this end, we identified material issues, developed CSR focused sectors and clarified the source of our competitiveness (core competence) in FY2017.
-Based on these, we confirmed once again the "HTS Group Basic CSR Policy" as follows. we will also promote active disclosure of ESG (Environment, Social and Governance) information and contribute to achievement of SDGs in cooperation with our various stakeholders.
+Based on these, we confirmed once again the "HTS Group Basic CSR Policy" as follows.

+Going forward, we will work on integrating CSR and management under this basic policy.
+As part of this cycle, we will also promote active disclosure of ESG (Environment, Social and Governance) information and contribute to achievement of SDGs in cooperation with our various stakeholders.